Independence Day is the peak of an American summer: social gatherings, barbecues, and fireworks.

 - Never use illegal fireworks.

-Ashley Flannery, MD, board certified in Emergency Medicine and Pediatric Emergency Medicine at Morristown Medical Center, says the most common firework injuries are burns to hands and face.
+Ashley Flannery, MD, an American Board of Emergency Medicine certified in Emergency Medicine and Pediatric Emergency Medicine at Morristown Medical Center, says the most common firework injuries are burns to hands and face.
 If this happens, cover the burn with a cool cloth or non-adherent bandage.
 Apply direct pressure to any bleeding.
 Go directly to an urgent care or emergency room.
 Call 9-1-1 for severe injuries.

 As people spend more time outdoors on other activities – like biking and skateboarding – protective gear can help prevent serious injury.